 I had the good fortune to make the effort, with a couple of friends, to go to Berlin in the 1980’s.
-Staying in a youth hostel and then getting a short Visa to go across to East Berlin for a day.
+Staying in a youth hostel and then getting a short term Visa to go across to East Berlin for a day.

 I vividly recall peering over the Wall from a viewing stand at the back of the Reichstag.
 I remember walking around the west side of the Brandenburg Gate and peering underneath it.
-I starkly look back on my time in the queue at Friedrich Strasse Station, the search, the East German Soldiers and guards, the mirrors and soldiers with guns on walkways in the train shed.
+I starkly look back on my time in the queue at Friedrich Strasse Station, the search, the East German Soldiers and guards, the mirrors and soldiers with guns and dogs on walkways in the train shed.